 DDoS Protection with Azion

-- Customizable protection for different business needs and high network capacity for increasingly large attacks
+- Protection for different business needs and high network capacity for increasingly large attacks

 - Low time to mitigate, with an average response time of less than one second